-Acknowledging this situation, the Save Our Mangroves Now!
-(SOMN) initiative is hosting workshops with local partners to raise awareness and enhance the legal capacity of mangrove conservation and management.
-Funded by the German Ministry of Economic Cooperation and Development, the SOMN initiative, jointly implemented by WWF Germany and IUCN, will use these workshops to facilitate dialogue and understanding to improve use of legal tools in Kenya and Tanzania.
-Using results from a study recently published by SOMN, it was found that in many cases adequate legislation already exists, but is not implemented due to lack of resources, coordination, and capacity.
+Acknowledging this situation, the Save Our Mangroves Now! initiative hosted a series of workshops with local partners to raise awareness and enhance the legal capacity for mangrove conservation and management in the Western Indian Ocean region.
+Funded by the German Federal Ministry for Economic Cooperation and Development and jointly implemented by WWF Germany and IUCN, these workshops facilitated dialogue and understanding to improve use of legal tools in the WIO region.

 The workshops brought together legal experts and field-based practitioners from a mix of government, civil society and private sector backgrounds as well as community members and business owners to share perspectives on mangrove conservation challenges, build understanding of available legal tools for conservation, and foster discussion on how to improve the legal frameworks for conservation and sustainable use of mangrove ecosystems.

 Through partnerships with local universities and research institutes, the workshops provided an overview of legal and institutional frameworks in place, and field visits to learn about mangroves in the area.
 Participants could see firsthand the threats and pressures they face, and meet local communities undertaking conservation projects.
 They also had the opportunity to engage in group activities and training exercises, alongside active discussions of challenges and gaps in mangrove conservation and management.

 The outcomes of these workshops take the form of recommendations for policy making and institutional processes, the creation of networks to monitor these outcomes and further work on improving mangrove governance and enhancing legal capacity in each country.